min69u/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Where did you learn to make ice cream?
+Sunday school.